 the time when the gear was retrieved;

-the position (longitude/latitude) where the gear was retrieved and
+the position (longitude/latitude) where the gear was retrieved and,

 if possible, photographs of the gear retrieved.

 Each Member and CNCP shall compile the information received pursuant to subparagraphs e) and f) and include it in its annual national report.
-The Secretariat shall develop the template for the notifications referred to in subparagraphs e) and f).

-The authorities of the flag state referred to in paragraphs f) and g) shall promptly transmit the information received to the Executive Secretary for its notification to all Members and CNCPs.
+The authorities of the flag state of the vessels referred to in paragraphs 1 e) and f) shall promptly transmit the information received to the Executive Secretary for its notification to all Members and CNCPs.
+The Executive Secretary shall develop the template for the notifications referred to in subparagraphs 1 e) and f).

 Marine plastic pollution